What is Universal Credit?

-This page contains some useful step-by-step guidelines.
+This page on GOV.UK contains some useful step-by-step guidelines.
 For further assistance with applying, you could contact your local carers’ support group using our local directory.

 It is important that you tell the Universal Credit office that you are a carer using your online journal or by phone if you are a telephone claimant.
 This is because they will not automatically know this and apply the element, even if you are getting Carer’s Allowance.
 You can inform them of your caring role even if you are yet to claim, or not going to claim Carer’s Allowance.